vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

                 0 4 3 5 null

         Output: [1,2,2,4,3,5]
+Solution
 We will create 2 new linked lists.
 One of them will hold all the elements less than x and the other will hold all the elements >= x We iterate thru the original linked list and at each node we compare the node with x and move* the node to the corresponding list.
 At the end we take the list with the bigger numbers and attach it to end of the smaller list with smaller numbers

-      ***Very space effecient.
+***Space efficient.
 Note that we are moving the nodes to the newer lists, not copying the nodes.
 The only new nodes we are creating are the 2 new dummy nodes.

+        public ListNode partition(ListNode head, int x) {

+            if (head == null)
+                return head;

+            ListNode dummy = new ListNode(0);
+            dummy.next = head;

+            ListNode dummy1 = new ListNode(0);
+            ListNode dummy2 = new ListNode(0);

+            ListNode walker = dummy;
+            ListNode runner = dummy;

+            ListNode runner1 = dummy1;
+            ListNode runner2 = dummy2;

+            int counter = 0;
+            while(runner!=null && counter < 2){
+                runner = runner.next;
+                counter++;
+            }

+            // Iterate thru the original list splitting the partitioning the list into 2 while(walker.next!=null){

+                // Freeup the node from the list ListNode next = walker.next;
+                walker.next = runner; // remove walkers next element from the list next.next = null;     // dis-associate the node from the list by setting up the next to null

+                if (next.val < x){
+                    runner1.next = next;
+                    runner1 = runner1.next;
+                }else{ // >= x
+                    runner2.next = next;
+                    runner2 = runner2.next;
+                }

+                if(runner!=null) {
+                    runner = runner.next; // Advance runner by 1 step
+                }

+            }
+            runner1.next=dummy2.next;
+            return dummy1.next;
+        }

 ## Linked List Cycle II
 Cycle Detection